easytailwind/simple-blog/README.md

 # Simple Blog
 Simple Blog is a free Tailwind CSS template by Easy Tailwind.
-You can preview it [here](https://etwsimpleblog.now.sh/)
+You can preview it [here](https://etwsimpleblog.now.sh/) It does not require a single line of js!!!

 # Contributing
 Fork, edit and pull request!